PhilHacks/ChatBot-typescript/README.md

 - **Edge Cases:** Tests various edge cases, such as providing undefined or malformed commands.

-For details of tests, see `botMain.test.ts` in the `test` folder of the project.
+For details of tests, see [botMain.test.ts](test/botMain.test.ts) file.